About Us

 • Appreciate the value of providing pro bono services

-The Center not only reviews all inmate claims sent to North Carolina law school Innocence Projects® but also receives claims forwarded from legislators, journalists, defense attorneys, and others involved in the criminal justice system.
+The Center reviews all inmate claims forwarded from law schools, journalists, defense attorneys, and others involved in the criminal justice system.
 Each inmate receives a response.
-If an inmate’s claim warrants further review, but is not consistent with the Center’s mission, the Center refers him or her to the appropriate agency or resource.
+If an inmate’s claim warrants further review but is not consistent with the Center’s mission, the Center refers him or her to the appropriate agency or resource.

-Over 600 inmates submit innocence claims to the Center each year.
+Over 500 inmates submit innocence claims to the Center each year.
 Racial and ethnic minorities make up over two-thirds of applicants, and all applicants are indigent and unrepresented.
-Although wrongful conviction affects the impoverished and/or people of color more frequently than others, no one is exempt.*
+Although wrongful convictions affect the impoverished, uneducated, and people of color more frequently than others, no one is exempt.

 Educate and Reform

 Center staff also participates in speaking and training opportunities throughout the country.
-These activities educate criminal justice system stakeholders and the public about the Center’s work, as well as North Carolina’s leadership role in criminal justice reform.
+These activities educate criminal justice system stakeholders and the public about the Center’s work and criminal justice reform.
 The following sections highlight some of those reforms.

 Actual Innocence and Innocence Inquiry Commissions

-Through the work of the Commission, North Carolina became the first state in the country to establish statutory laws addressing the standardization of witness lineup procedures and one of the first to require the recording of interrogations.
+Through the work of the Actual Innocence Commission, North Carolina became the first state in the country to establish statutory laws addressing the standardization of witness lineup procedures and one of the first to require the recording of interrogations.
 It also led to the establishment of the North Carolina Innocence Inquiry Commission, making North Carolina the first state in the country to have a state agency with statutory powers tasked with investigating innocence claims.
-The Innocence Inquiry Commission process ultimately exonerated Greg Taylor in 2010, Kenneth Kagonyera and Robert Wilcoxson in 2011, and Willie Grimes in 2012.

 Successful Legislative Reforms